Call us:0800 999 7774

 12.1 The Seller will supply the Services to the Buyer in accordance with the specification and the installation dates set out in the Confirmation of Order or as agreed between the parties.

 12.2 The Seller will make every effort to complete the Services on time.
 However, there may be delays due to Force Majeure Event.
-See clause 22 for the Seller’s responsibilities when a Force Majeure Event occurs.

 12.3 The Seller will need certain information from the Buyer that is necessary in order to provide the Services.
 The Seller will contact the Buyer about this.
 If the Buyer does not, after being asked to provide the information, or instead provides incomplete or incorrect information, the Seller may make an additional charge of a reasonable sum to cover any extra work that is required, or the Seller may suspend the Services by giving the Buyer written notice.
 The Seller will not be liable for any delay or non-performance where the Buyer has not provided this information to the Seller after being asked.
 If the Seller suspends the Services under this clause 12.3, the Buyer does not have to pay for the Services while they are suspended, but this does not affect the Buyer’s obligation to pay any invoices that have already been sent.